Pool Resurfacing in Fort Lauderdale, FL

 A construction worker wearing a blue and gray cap and reflective jacket smooths out a concrete surface with a trowel.
 The worker is kneeling and focused on the task.
 The setting appears to be a construction site.

 Finally, we fill your pool, balance the water chemistry, and walk you through the startup process.
-You get written care instructions and our contact information for any questions.
+You get written care instructions and our contact information for any questions during the critical first few weeks.

 Workers in boots and jeans use long-handled rollers to apply a white coating to a surface.
 One worker is holding a spray hose.
 The scene is well-lit, suggesting an outdoor setting or brightly lit indoor area.
 Shadows are cast on the coated surface.